-Click the IP Setup from the Auto-Run menu screen.
-Then IP Setup Wizard will appear.
-Click "Next" when the Welcome to the IPSetup Setup Wizard appears.
+Click the IPSetup from the Auto-Run menu screen.
+Then the IPSetup Wizard will appear.
+Click Next when the Welcome to the IPSetup Wizard appears.

-Click "Browse" to choose the desired destination location.
+Click Browse to choose the desired destination location.
 By default, the destination location is C:\Program Files\TRENDnet\IPSetup.
-Then Click "Next".
+Then click Next.

-4. Click "Next" to confirm the IPSetup software to be installed to the computer.
+4. Click Next to confirm the IPSetup software to be installed to the computer.

-5. When the Installation Complete window appears, click "Finish".
+5. When the Installation Complete window appears, click Close.

-- 6. After installing the IPSetup utility, the application is automatically installed to your computer, and creates a folder in "Start \Program\TRENDnet\IPSetup". - 7.
-Click Start > Programs > TRENDnet > IPSetup, and then click IPSetup
+After installing the IPSetup utility, the application is automatically installed to your computer, and creates a folder in Start\Program\TRENDnet\IPSetup.

 8. The IPSetup window will appear.
-It will search the Camera within the same network.
+It will search for the camera within the same network

-- Camera Display Area: It shows the connected camera(s) within the same network.
-By default, the IP setting on the Camera is set up DHCP.
-If you have DHCP server, the camera will automatic get the IP address from DHCP server.
+- Camera Display Area: By default, the IP setting on the Camera is set up DHCP.
+If you have DHCP server, the camera will automatic get the

+IP address from DHCP server.
 If you do not have DHCP server on your network, it will show the default IP as 192.168.10.30.